 If you look around the web, you can sometimes find free kitty giveaways.
 The best one right now is at poopie.cat.
 He gives away a kitty every day, and all you have to do to enter is “like” some kitties and put in your CryptoKitty address (so he knows where to send your free kitty).
 Pretty easy, right?Read More »

 You can use this spreadsheet to read your kitty’s genes for you.
 Read below to understand how it works.

 Find and Read Your Kitty’s Genetic Code

-3. Each chunk of 4 genes describes a cattribute category.
+1. Your kitty’s genome is made up of gene blocks.
+Each block of 4 genes describes a cattribute category.
 Your kitty has 1 dominant trait and 3 recessive traits in each group.
 The dominant trait (D0) is on the right side and is your kitty’s visible cattribute (e.g. sphynx).
 The recessive traits are non-visible, but may be passed on to children.